The Nitty Gritty of EV Charging Claims via a Novated Lease

 How to claim the invoice method

-If you would like to claim using the invoice method in respect of an eligible EV, you can submit your copies of public charging invoices, clearly defined electricity bills and/or fast charger invoices via your RemServ app or RemServ Online under fuel expenses.
+If you would like to claim using the invoice method in respect of an eligible EV, you can submit your copies of public charging invoices, clearly defined electricity bills and/or fast charger invoices via your My RemServ (app or online) under fuel expenses.

 Got questions about EV claiming?
-Please reach out through your RemServ Online account or via [email protected].
+Please reach out through your My RemServ account or via [email protected].

 Disclaimer: The material contained in this article is of general nature only and is based on the ATO Guidelines as of the date of publication.
 It is not, nor intended to be legal, financial or tax advice.
 If you wish to take any action based on the content of this article, we recommend that you seek professional advice.